mabelzhang/ros1_bridge_sandbox/README.md

 # Bridge a custom message type

-This example demonstrates basic communication between publisher and subscriber across ROS 1 and ROS 2.
+This example demonstrates how to bridge communication between publisher and subscriber across ROS 1 and ROS 2, for a custom message type.

 Run the Docker container.
 If you do not have Docker installed, you can still follow the instructions below after cloning this repository manually.

 ## Set up shells and compile packages

+We are going to compile two identical message types, one in a ROS 1 workspace, the other in a ROS 2 workspace.
+We will recompile the bridge afterwards, so that it recognizes these new custom messages.

 Shell 1, compile ROS 1 custom message and run ROS 1 core:
 ```